Arranging a funeral during the pandemic

 You may also wish to stop unwanted direct mail arriving for your loved one.
 The Bereavement Register provides a free service to help you do this.

 Arranging the funeral

-We are still happy for you to visit us in person at our Newton Abbot and Ashburton funeral homes by appointment, if you and your household is not self-isolating due to showing symptoms of the virus.
+We are happy for you to visit us in person at our Newton Abbot and Ashburton funeral homes by appointment, if you and your household is not self-isolating due to showing symptoms of the virus.
 We ask that a distance of two meters is maintained between us and ask that you observe hand hygiene when you enter our premises.
-As from the 8th August, we politely ask that you wear a face covering, if you can, while you are with us.
+We politely ask that you wear a face covering, if you can, while you are with us.
 If you have a smart phone with the NHS Covid-19 app installed, you can check into our premises with our unique QR code.
 If this is not possible, we ask that we can keep your contact details to pass onto the NHS if required to do so.
 Alternatively, if you are self-isolating, or if you do not wish to take the risk of visiting us, we can make arrangements over the telephone, via email or video conferencing.

 Attendances at all funeral services are limited at the moment so you may like to have a service at a later date when all your friends and family can attend.
 For your family and friends who won't be able to attend the funeral service, we have put together a few ideas and suggestions.